Mitch Daniels: Daylight Saving Time

 One of the most controversial measures Daniels successfully pushed through was the state adoption of Daylight Saving Time, which Daniels argued, in a complicated economy, was needed to end constant confusion and bring Indiana into a year-long alignment with the rest of the country.
 Prior to the change, the counties in the western side of the state did not observe daylight saving time, although the counties in southeastern Indiana near Cincinnati, Ohio, did observe it unofficially due to being in that city's metropolitan area.
 Interests for both time zones had prevented the official adoption of daylight saving since the 1960s, leading to decades of debate.
 Daniels pressed for the entire state to switch to Central Time, but the General Assembly could not come to terms.
 Ultimately after a long debate, the General Assembly adopted Eastern Daylight Saving Time in April 2005.
 The measure passed by one vote and put most of the state on the Eastern Time Zone, except for counties in the northwest and southwest corners that are in the Central Time Zone.

 Highways

-A controversial plan, known as the Major Moves plan, was passed in 2006.
-The Indiana Toll Road was leased to Statewide Mobility Partners, a joint venture company owned by Spanish firm Cintra and Australia's Macquarie Infrastructure Group for 75 years in exchange for a one time payment of $3.85 billion and the promise to make $4.4 billion worth of upgrades to the road.
+In 2006 the legislature enacted Daniels' controversial plan to remake the state's highways system by leasing the Indiana Toll Road.
+Called the Major Moves, the road was leased to Statewide Mobility Partners, a joint venture company owned by Spanish firm Cintra and Australia's Macquarie Infrastructure Group for 75 years in exchange for a one time payment of $3.85 billion and the commitment to make $4.4 billion worth of upgrades to the road.

-The measure was opposed by most Democrats, who began an advertising campaign accusing Daniels of selling the road to foreign nations.
-The income from the lease was used to finance a backlog of public transportation projects and create a $500 million trust fund to generate revenue for the maintenance of the highway system.
-Local governments also received a significant windfall from the deal, including $150 million that went to Indiana's 92 counties for local roads, $240 million to seven counties for infrastructure and economic development projects, and $120 million for the Northwest Regional Development Authority for local economic development.
-Daniels and an independent accounting firm believed the road was worth $2 billion at most and were surprised by the offer of nearly $4 billion in cash, plus that much in contracted improvements.
-Daniels called it the best deal since "Manhattan was sold for beads—except this time, the natives won."
-Daniels's support for such controversial legislation led to a rapid drop in his approval rating; in May 2005, a poll showed an 18-point drop in support and that only 42% of Hoosiers approved of the way he was doing his job.
-In the following months, many of his reforms appeared to have a positive effect and his approval ratings rebounded.